-- B. Attack Fouls - I. Inside the 8m arc
+B. Attack Fouls

+1. Inside the 8m arc

-Award a free position to the defense at a spot on the 8m arc closest to the foul.
+Award a free position to the defense at a spot of the foul.
 Place the offending player 4m away in the direction from which the offender approached.
 All other players shall be 4m away from the free position.
-Whistle start.
+The player may self-start unless the clock is stopped.